nicolaouG/iOS_miscellaneous/iXGuard/ixguard_notes.md

 - Aggressiveness levels: min, low, medium, high, max
 - Sign with adhoc provisioning profile to test and resign with app store provisioning to publish
 - By default it will always try to find and use the ixguard-license.txt or the provisioning file in the current working directory
+- Obfuscating the asset-catalog might cause a black screen instead of the launchscreen image and no icons in the app's quick actions (by long-pressing the app icon)
+- RASP checks might slow the app (especially when launching) even when set to minimum aggressiveness